SamuelSwartzberg/flashcardifying_text_temp/phil.md

 ⟮c+;Situatedness⟯ is the general idea that ⟮c+;our location in the social world⟯ ⟮c+;determines⟯ ⟮c+;things about us⟯, in particular our ⟮c+;understanding⟯ and ⟮c+;behaviors⟯.
 Connected to ⟮c+;standpoint theory⟯, but less rigorously defined.

+#### standpoint theory

+Standpoint theory = standpoint epistemology.
+⟮c+;Standpoint theory (or epistemology)⟯ was founded by ⟮c+;Sandra Harding⟯ Standpoint theory/epistemology makes two claims, the situated knowledge thesis and the inversion thesis The inversion thesis = people inhabiting a standpoint (which is, remember, membership in a group with shared poltical consciousness) have privileged (less distorted) epistemological access to certain knowledge the situated knowledge thesis = knowledge is socially situated Standpoint theory (or epistemology) is often accused of suffering from the bias paradox The bias paradox is the tension between the situated knowledge thesis and the inversion thesis.
+That is, if all knowledge is socially situated, how can we say that certain groups have clearer access to certain knowledge?
+Standpoint theory has its deepest roots in Hegel's master/slave dialectic, specifically that the slave can gain self-consciousness through their fashioning of the world (done through labour for the master)
+Lukacs idea of the standpoint of the proletariat is the idea (as a theoretical necessity, not an empirical phenomenon) that the proletariat have a superior startin point for understanding and thus changing class reality.
+Since standpoint theory is based on lukacs idea of the standpoint of the proletariat, a standpoint here is not to be understood as any old perspective, but the perspective as coming from the collective identity of a group (we might say political consciousness), generally an oppressed ( = -) group.
+Many standpoint theorists argue that this standpoint is achieved through the experience of collective political struggle.

 ### distinctions

 #### a priori/a posteriori